merdok/homebridge-webos-tv/README.md

 - `name` [required]
 Name of your accessory
 - `ip` [required]
-ip address of your tv
+ip address of your TV
 - `mac` [required]
-Mac address of your tv
+Mac address of your TV
 - `broadcastAdr` [optional]
 If homebridge runs on a host with more than one network interface use this to specify the broadcast address.
 - `keyFile` [optional]
-To prevent the tv from asking for permission when you reboot homebridge, specify a file path to store the permission token.
+To prevent the TV from asking for permission when you reboot homebridge, specify a file path to store the permission token.
 If the file doesn't exist it'll be created.
 Don't specify a directory or you'll get an `EISDIR` error.
 - `pollingInterval` [optional]
 The TV state background polling interval in seconds. **Default: 5**
 - `tvService` [optional]
-Wheter to use the new tv service introduced in iOS 12.2.
+Wheter to use the new TV service introduced in iOS 12.2.
 This way you can use the native iOS TV integration to control your TV.
 This is still in beta.  **Default: false**
 - `inputs` [optional]
-Additional inputs for the new tv service.
-Replaces the app `appSwitch` service when the new tv service is used. **Default: "" (no additional inputs)**
+When using the new TV service the inputs will appear under the *Inputs* list, with the emulated service this will create switches for the inputs and apps of your choice. **Default: "" (disabled)**
   - Set an array of app IDs or objects as the value.
 An object needs to have the *appId* and *name* property
+  - To get the app ID simply open an app on your TV and check the homebridge console.
+The app ID of the opened app will be printed.
+  - Some of the default TV inputs which can be used:
+    - *com.webos.app.livetv*
+    - *com.webos.app.hdmi1*
+    - *com.webos.app.hdmi2*
+    - *com.webos.app.hdmi3*
+    - *com.webos.app.externalinput.component*
+    - *com.webos.app.externalinput.av1*
-  - Inputs can also be switched when the TV is off, in that case an attempt to power on the TV and switch to the chosen input will be made
+  - Inputs and apps can also be switched when the TV is off, in that case an attempt to power on the TV and switch to the chosen input will be made
 - `volumeControl` [optional]
 Wheter the volume control service is enabled. **Default: true**
 Available values: